 - Heat oil in a large skillet over medium heat

 Fry the patties, in batches, until golden and crisp, about 5 minutes each side

-For the aoli, mix together mayonnaise, horseradish and lemon zest.
+For the aioli, mix together mayonnaise, horseradish, and lemon zest.

 Refrigerating the patty mixture for at least an hour will help the patties hold together better for frying.